magento/merchdocs/src/stores/admin-signin.md

 group: getting-started
 ---

 The Magento _Admin_ is protected by multiple layers of security measures to prevent unauthorized access to your store, order, and customer data.
-The first time you sign in to the _Admin_, you are required to enter your username and password, and also set up [two-factor authentication]({% link stores/security-two-factor-authentication.md %}) (2FA).
+The first time you sign in to the _Admin_, you are required to enter your username and password and to set up [two-factor authentication]({% link stores/security-two-factor-authentication.md %}) (2FA).

 Depending on the configuration of your store, you might also be required to resolve a [CAPTCHA]({% link stores/security-google-recaptcha.md %}) challenge such as entering a series of keyboard characters, solving a puzzle, or clicking a series of images with a common theme.
 These tests are designed to identify you has human, rather than an automated bot.